heterotrophic

 Edge evidence

-• heterotrophic uses carbon source organic molecule METPO:2000006
+• heterotrophic has carbon source organic molecule METPO:2007806

 Heterotrophy uses organic compounds as carbon sources instead of CO2.